SpoddyCoder/SpoddyCoiner/README.md

 * `=SPODDYCOINER( "XRP", "market_cap", "JPY" )` - XRP market capitalization in Japanese Yen
 * `=SPODDYCOINER( "NANO", "fcas_grade_full" )` - The FCAS Grade description for NANO
 * `=SPODDYCOINER( A1 )` - latest price of coin in cell A1

 * `=SPODDYCOINER_CONVERT( "XMR", 0.0456, "BTC" )` - convert 0.0456 XMR to BTC
 * `=SPODDYCOINER_CONVERT( "ADA", 12, "GBP" )` - convert 12 ADA to GBP currency
 * `=SPODDYCOINER_CONVERT( "USD", 100, A1 )` - convert $100 to the coin/currency in cell A1

 NB: the functions only take a single cell range at present (eg A1).
-The next major release will allow full ranges as input (eg: A1:6, A1:F1 etc.)
+The next major release will allow full ranges as input (eg: A1:6, A1:F1)

 ### Coin Attributes